thrasher-corp/gocryptotrader/exchange/quickdata/README.md

 - Supports a range of focus data types allowing for a more tailored approach to data retrieval
 - Supports both REST and Websocket data retrieval methods
 - Supports both public and authenticated data retrieval methods
-- Three types of quickspy implementations:
+- Three types of QuickData implementations:
-  - `Quickspy` - supports multiple focus data types, has the finest level of control over data retrieval method and frequency
+  - `QuickData` - supports multiple focus data types, has the finest level of control over data retrieval method and frequency
-  - `QuickerSpy` - supports a single focus data type, prioritises websocket and allows for control over the quickspy instance
+  - `QuickerData` - supports a single focus data type, prioritises websocket and allows for control over the quickData instance
-  - `QuickestSpy` - supports a single focus data type, prioritises websocket and returns a chan of data for the caller to consume
+  - `QuickestData` - supports a single focus data type, prioritises websocket and returns a chan of data for the caller to consume

 ### Focus Data Types